Diamonds Are Forever

 Mike Alamedas bright red 1971 Mach 1 429

-Along his further research he contacted a big number of movie related persons, who were on site in 1971 and confirmed to him, that indeed his car was most probably the Hero car.
+Along his further research Mike contacted a big number of movie related persons, who were on site in 1971 and confirmed to him, that indeed "his car" was most probably the Hero car.
+Mike claimed that he found and collected enough proof to verify it.

 Update:

-It was for sure a press car on display in Las Vegas with the new 1971 models including the new 1971 Boss 302.
+It was a press car on display in Las Vegas at the convention center with the new 1971 models including the new 1971 Boss 302, another 1971 Convention Center show car was a non-ram-air 429 bright red Mach 1, that served as a 351 display car.
+This car carried the no. 100059 and is another candidate.

 Mike reported as of 2000: